Call ADT

 Rob Testing the ADT Control Panel

 That said, the control panel looks a bit smaller in person than it does in the pictures.
-Maybe it’s just me, but I definitely had a larger screen in mind.
+Maybe it’s just us, but we definitely had a larger screen in mind.
 On the bright side, though, there’s a front-facing camera on the control panel.
 You can’t take selfies with it, but it will take a snapshot of whoever tries to disarm the system so you can review who came and went from the activity log, like so:

 ADT Control Panel Activity Log